paarshva21/paarshva21/README.md

 - Top 80 Unstoppable E-School Leaders 2024 (Unstop).
 - **Machine Learning Head** and **Publicity Head** at **Synapse.**
 - Ex **Flutter Intern** at **Binary Dots.**
-- Currently working on **App Development in Flutter, and Machine Learning in Python.**
+- Currently working on **DSA, App Development in Flutter, and Machine Learning in Python.**
 - Also learning **Natural Language Processing and new skills in Flutter** on the side.
 - On the lookout to collaborate on **Flutter and Machine Learning Projects.**
 - Reach out to me at **paarshva111@gmail.com.**